 Changes in the brain

-Everyone is different and it's often a combination of factors that can contribute to a person developing depression.
-It's important to note that you can't always identify the cause of depression or change difficult circumstances.
-The most important thing is to recognise the signs and symptoms
+Everyone’s different and it's often a combination of factors that can contribute to developing depression.
+It's important to remember that you can't always identify the cause of depression or change difficult circumstances.
+The most important thing is to recognise the signs and symptoms and seek support.